MicrosoftDocs/azure-devops-docs/docs/cli/azure-devops-cli-in-yaml.md

 ## Hosted agent Azure CLI version

 Microsoft-hosted agents [typically deploy weekly updates](https://github.com/actions/runner-images#image-releases) to the software on the virtual environments.
-For some tools, the latest version at the time of the deployment is used; for others, the tool is pinned to specific version(s).
+For some tools, the latest version at the time of the deployment is used; for others, the tool is pinned to specific versions.

 * To check the included software and their versions for Microsoft-hosted agents, including the installed version of Azure CLI and Azure DevOps CLI extension, follow the **Included Software** links in the [Software](../pipelines/agents/hosted.md#software) table.
 * To check the current version for Azure CLI, see [How to install the Azure CLI](/cli/azure/install-azure-cli).

-If a newer version of Azure CLI is released and the hosted images do not yet have the latest version, you can upgrade the Azure CLI version to the latest version by running the following commands in your pipeline.
+You can upgrade the Azure CLI on your hosted images by running the following commands in your pipeline.

 # [Bash](#tab/bash)